AutoCAD Margins Bug with True Type Text Causing Text to be Clipped

 3.)
-Or you could create a Pc3/Pmp (AutoCAD Plotter Configuration) file in AutoCAD and then use the Custom Properties to get to the PDF-XChange for AcroPlot Pro printer driver.
+Or you could create a Pc3/Pmp (AutoCAD Plotter Configuration) file in AutoCAD and then use the Custom Properties to get to the PDF-XChange for AcroPlot Pro printer driver properties.
 Then set the margin to 0.125" there and save the settings so only AutoCAD will use the larger margin value.

 4.)
 Another option is to set the Margin in the PDF-XChange for AcroPlot Pro printer driver to 0.125" for all of your programs.

 5.)
 Tha last option is to set the Pc3 file options to Create True Type Text As Graphics although this then creates larger size files typically and you won't have searchable text.
-We do recommend this option.
+We do NOT recommend this option though for those reasons.

 Why do I not see this Bug with the Adobe PDF, AutoCAD PDF, or Other Drivers?

 The AutoCAD DWF and PDF drivers both bypass the Windows System Printing and hence they do not have this bug in their drivers.
 But trust us, they have plenty of other bugs with MText Masks, Wipeouts, and larger file sizes.
 This is why most of our users continue to use AcroPlot Pro to create the best PDF files from AutoCAD.